15 Experiences That Help You Learn to Lead

 - Turnaround/fix-it.
 You fixed or stabilized a failing or underperforming business unit or organization.
 During the process, you achieved an increase in productivity and profitability by restructuring; downsizing; closing the unit, function, or operation; or implementing an organizational culture change.

-Using this list of how managers gain experience to lead, you can reflect on what you’ve already experienced in your career to date, along with lessons learned from hardships and adversity you have faced, to glean leadership development from your experiences.
+Using this list of how managers gain experience to lead, you can reflect on what you’ve already experienced in your career to date, along with lessons learned from hardships and adversity you’ve faced, to glean leadership development from your experiences.
 Then, you can identify possible new experiences that you still need in order to rise to the next level or round out your perspective.

 Ready to Take the Next Step?